catyphram/redis_key_overview/README.md

 	node index.js

 Node will now start a web service at port 3000.

+## Usage

-If you to `http://localhost:3000/` you will see a button `Initialize Views` to generate the html files showing the keys in the database.
-You may now click it :)
+* If you to `http://localhost:3000/` you will see a button `Initialize` that will lead you the the Initialize Page.
+* With a click on `Initialize Views` you start generating the html files showing the keys in the database.
-The generating will take a bit depending on the number of keys in the database.
+* The generating will take a bit depending on the number of keys in the database.
-After the files are generated you click the appearing button and will be lead to an overview of your keys with links to the specific datatypes.
+* After the files are generated you click the appearing button and will be lead to an overview of your keys with links to the specific datatypes.

 ## keyoverview.js